leebri101/Yu-Gi-Oh-Guide/README.md

 ## **Potential-Features**
-* Due to the personal busy schedule i have had many ideas at which i want to implement for this site were not added.
+* Due to the personal busy schedule I have had many ideas at which i want to implement for this site were not added.
 But these are the ideas at whic i would like ti impliment in t henear future:
     * A scrollable gallery with the deck so that all the cards are not static
     * links to each individual card within the ban list table to allow for an easier naviagtion for the user.
-    * An interactive animation at whic it shows the user on how to play specfic cards.
+    * An interactive animation at which it shows the user on how to play specfic cards.

 * Once I have better knowledge of learning Javascript later on the course i would like to add a drop down menu either on the side or the top of the page which allows for an accessible way of naviagting different tabs or different information.